amontalenti/streams/index.rst

 =======================

 - Tuples serialized by Storm worker into JSON
-- Sent over ``STDIN`` to components
+- Sent over ``STDOUT`` to components
-- Storm worker parses JSON sent over ``STDOUT``
+- Storm worker parses JSON received over ``STDIN``
 - Then sends it to appropriate downstream tasks
-- This is the Netty/ZeroMQ mechanism
+- Netty/ZeroMQ mechanism handles x-node xfer

 Multi-Lang Protocol (4)
 =======================

-All "core" Storm mechanics supported:
+The multi-lang protocol has the full core:

 - ack
 - fail